-This was my second time to eat veal’s brain in my life.
+This was my second time eating veal’s brain in my life.

-The first one was in Paris and that one looked really brain itself and I was shocked (but ate it), but this one was much more sophisticated visually as well as the taste.
+The first one was in Paris and that one really looked like a brain itself and I was shocked (but ate it), but this one was much more sophisticated visually as well as the taste.

-The brain itself does not have any strong taste, but it has the lovely creamy texture.
+The brain itself does not have any strong taste, but it has a lovely creamy texture.

 I could not tell what the pink sauce was, but tasted great anyway.